 8.1 Overview

 Subject to the availability of funds from NASA, funding will be provided to support eligible investigators of approved proposals.
-It is anticipated that approximately 200 awards will be issued for an estimated total amount of $10.5M.
-In the case of Co-Is seeking funding, it is planned for awards to be issued directly to the Co-I’s institution in order to avoid double charging of institutional overheads.
+It is anticipated that approximately 200 awards will be issued for an estimated total amount of $10M.
+In the case of Co-Is seeking funding, awards will be issued directly to the Co-I’s institution in order to avoid double charging of institutional overheads.

 Any investigator whose proposal receives sufficiently high evaluations during the Stage 1 review and that requires financial support is invited to submit a Stage 2 Cost Proposal.
 See Section 8.3 for the eligibility requirements for funding.